smebberson/docker-alpine/alpine-base/README.md

 That means that any image extending this image will now work with [Docker Cloud service discovery and links](https://docs.docker.com/docker-cloud/apps/service-links/) and [Kubernetes service discovery](https://github.com/kubernetes/kubernetes/blob/master/docs/user-guide/services.md#dns).

+In some environments, `go-dnsmasq` won't be allowed to bind to port `53`.
+In this instance, you can set the ENV variable `GO_DNSMASQ_RUNAS` to `root`.
+While not ideal, that should resolve the issue.

 **Note**: despite Alpine Linux v4.4 adding support for the `search` keyword, `go-dnsmasq` has been retained for compatibility.
 It may or may not be included in future versions.

 ## Example